Tesla Academy

 It has been known for some time that there is a connection between electromagnetism and gravity.
 Exactly how this works has been difficult to determine.

 A few inventors have reportedly made gravity devices, but these have not been duplicated yet.
 John Searle is the most well known of these people.
 It has been some time since he had the ability to construct anything as he is advanced in years now.
-A group in the USA is now attempting to reconstruct his work.
-An update on this work was presented at the Conference On Future Energy near Washington DC in September 2006.
+A group in the USA is attempting to reconstruct his work.
+An update on this work was presented at the Conference On Future Energy near Washington DC in September 2006, and another at the ExtraOrdinary Technology Conference in Albuquerque July 2010.

 PRIMARY REFERENCES